Skip to Content

 The area stream gravels around Danbury are excellent for searching for amethyst or hyalite opals.
 You can find amethyst in gravels and fields near Louisburg in eastern North Carolina.
 Large amethyst specimens are commonly unearthed at Neuse River, near Wilder’s Grove, Raleigh.

-If you visit Raleigh, you can also find amethyst west near US 64.
+If you visit Raleigh, you can also find Amethyst West near US 64.
 Finally, another great place to find amethyst in eastern North Carolina is Inez, the area to the south near the county border.

 TIP: For a complete rockhounding guide in North Carolina, check out this article.